Is commenting on blogs worth the effort?

 Similar to an earlier entry.
 Recognition in your niche is important, therefore, what you say and how you present yourself when commenting is also important.

-Use every comment you make as an opportunity to sell yourself (in a non-salesy kind of way).
+Use every comment you make as an opportunity to sell yourself (in a non-salesy way).

 It’s all about grabbing attention.